 Equity is a component of justice, often defined as the quality of being fair.
 When pursuing health equity we need to value each person and commit to helping them achieve their maximum health potential.

 "Justice rests on the belief in the fundamental value and dignity of all persons." - CDC

 When addressing health equity you may encounter some push back from people who do not value equity or see it as important.
 Read more about strategies to communicate effectively and ensure the biggest positive impact.

 If your organization has received money to combat Covid-19 and advance health equity, a Guide to Funding Navigation provides tools and training on how to maximize the positive effects on your community.

 What steps can we take to achieve health equity?

 In order to achieve equity we must be proactive in decision-making while also identifying past practices that may not have led to equitable outcomes.
-When implementing a policy, several tools exist that can help determine the potential impact on disadvantaged and vulnerable groups, one of which is the Health Equity Planning Tool.
-Download the tool below with the instructional guide to get you started!
+When implementing a policy, several tools exist that can help determine the potential impact on disadvantaged and vulnerable groups and what you can do about that.
+Download the tools below to get you started!